Minced Beef with Vegetables a la Dominicana is a dish that can be adapted in many ways, and it is as loaded with vegetables as it is with flavor.

 This shouldn’t surprise anyone, but the food we eat today, our comfort food, the food we love most, is most probably the kind of food that a poor peasant created at some point to feed her family.
 From the French bouillabaisse, made by poor fishermen’s wives with the fish they kept after a day’s sale, to the Brazilian feijoada, a black bean stew with the bits of pork the slavemasters deemed too disgusting to eat, and were passed down to the slaves.
 Today these dishes are iconic, served with pomp and ceremony at fancy restaurants the world over — after getting rid of the cheap fish and “disgusting” bits of pork, of course.

 Many a great Dominican dish — if not most — has been born out scarcity and poverty.
 The art of “rendir“, to bulk out, to stretch meals, has been ingrained in our way of cooking.
 Adding vegetables to meat dishes is a greatly cherished tradition in our country, even after we get past the need to stretch our budget to feed an enormous family.
-It became tradition, and ironically, it’s probably the best thing we could do for our health.
+It became a tradition, and ironically, it’s probably the best thing we could do for our health.

 Minced beef with vegetables is a dish that we cook often at home.
 We serve it as a quasi-stew, with just a bit of rice, or leave the potatoes out and top some boiled pasta with it, or cut down on the vegetables for a more meat-heavy dish.
 Any leftovers will find their way into soups, or as a filling for empanadas.
 It really is a poor man’s dish: simple, flavorful, comforting, versatile, inexpensive.